Entanglement Phases in large-N hybrid Brownian circuits with long-range couplings: Discussion

+In this paper we introduced and studied analytically-solvable models at large-$N$ which exhibit entanglement phase transitions in the presence of measurements and tunable long-range couplings.
+We considered power-law couplings in large-$N$ Brownian circuits in continuous time for both spins and Majorana fermions and for both interacting and non-interacting models.
+We discovered that the long-range couplings non-perturbatively modify the entanglement structure of the usual measurement-induced phase diagram with volume and area law phases.
+In the interacting models, we found that the quantum states generated by these circuit possess good quantum code properties, namely a finite code rate and a power-law code distance.
+In the non-interacting models (but still with power-law hoppings), we identified multiple fractally-entangled phases.
+We demonstrated the generic nature of these properties by showing the same behavior for both spin and fermionic models.

-\B{\it Concluding remarks.---}The phase diagram in Fig.~\ref{fig:phases} can be readily generalized to Brownian chains in higher dimensions, and demonstrates an entanglement transition for all $2\alpha>d$, with non-trivial dynamical exponent $z = (2\alpha-d)/2$ for $d<2\alpha<d+2$.
+The phase diagram in Fig.~\ref{fig:phases} can be readily generalized to Brownian chains in higher dimensions, and demonstrates an entanglement transition for all $2\alpha>d$, with non-trivial dynamical exponent $z = (2\alpha-d)/2$ for $d<2\alpha<d+2$.
 The subextensive correction arising from~(\ref{eq:symmentropy}) is $A^{2d-2\alpha}$.
+Interestingly, in the long-range interacting models with $2\alpha<2$, we found a non-perturbative code distance that is a tunable sub-extensive power of system size.
+A fixed power-law scaling has also been numerically observed for local hybrid Clifford circuits \cite{li2020statistical}, which has been attributed to the quenched disorder in the models \cite{li2021entanglement}.
+It will be interesting to investigate the effect of disorder on the power-law code distance in the long-range case.

-It will be interesting for future studies to study the R\'enyi entropy for general $n$ and the entanglement entropy at $n \rightarrow 1$, and quantify the $1/N$ effects on the phase diagram.
+Since all the phases and transitions discussed here were obtained in the large-$N$ limit, it interesting to ask whether perturbative corrections in $1/N$ match the well-known anomalous dimensions for the 2D Ising model or for the percolation transition, or if they constitute distinct universality classes.
+It will also be interesting for future studies to study the R\'enyi entropy for general $n$ and the entanglement entropy at $n \rightarrow 1$.